zephyrproject-rtos/zephyr/doc/kernel_v2/memory/maps.rst

 Memory Maps
 ###########

-A :dfn:`memory map` is a kernel object that allows fixed-size memory blocks to be dynamically allocated from a designated memory region.
+A :dfn:`memory map` is a kernel object that allows memory blocks to be dynamically allocated from a designated memory region.
+All memory blocks in a memory map have a single fixed size, allowing them to be allocated and released efficiently and avoiding memory fragmentation concerns.

 .. contents::
     :local: